MovieBloc (MBL) Price Tops $0.0032

 MovieBloc Token Profile

-MovieBloc’s launch date was December 12th, 2019.
+MovieBloc’s genesis date was December 12th, 2019.
 MovieBloc’s total supply is 30,000,000,000 tokens and its circulating supply is 15,885,372,888 tokens.
 MovieBloc’s official website is www.moviebloc.com.
-MovieBloc’s official message board is medium.com/moviebloc.
+The official message board for MovieBloc is medium.com/moviebloc.
 MovieBloc’s official Twitter account is @moviebloc and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as MovieBloc directly using U.S. dollars.
-Investors seeking to acquire MovieBloc should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MovieBloc using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as MovieBloc directly using U.S. dollars.
+Investors seeking to acquire MovieBloc should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MovieBloc using one of the exchanges listed above.

 Receive News & Updates for MovieBloc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MovieBloc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.